ComputingTeachers/subjectKnowledge/writeup/_writeup.md

-Research Question 1: "Can trainee teachers accurately self-evaluate their subject knowledge" "yes" given clear enough assessment criteria.
+Research Question 1: "Can trainee teachers accurately self-evaluate their subject knowledge" "yes" given clear enough criteria.

 Research Question 2: "and use this to guide their subject knowledge development?"